 Vaccinated campers will not be required to quarantine if they were to be exposed to COVID and remain asymptomatic, but will be monitored for symptoms.

-New York State is requiring that parents of campers make careful arrangements for their children as they plan their summer.
-In the unlikely event that your child were to be sent home by public health authorities or camp for either isolation or quarantine, parents will need to ensure that they are able to pick up their camper within 24 hours of notice, using private transportation by someone who will be living with the camper.
+Parents of campers should make careful arrangements for their children as they plan their summer.
+In the unlikely event that your child were to be sent home by public health authorities or camp for either isolation or quarantine, parents will need to ensure that they are able to pick up their camper, using private transportation by someone who will be living with the camper.
 Please look at these potential contingencies and communicate with your emergency contacts.
 If there is a time period where a pickup within 24 hours is not possible, please contact our office now before camp starts so that we can work with you to set up alternate arrangements for your daughters’ safety.

 Please also note that in the event that a parent or guardian who is a member of the household tests positive or exhibits symptoms of COVID-19, that person cannot enter camp, including to pick up their child.
 An alternate parent or guardian or emergency contact would have to pick up the child.